 A list of SAAS volunteer ambulance stations and teams can be found on our map here.

 Not necessarily.
-Being a volunteer ambulance officer volunteer does not automatically increase your changes of obtaining a paid role at SA Ambulance Service.
+Being a volunteer ambulance officer volunteer does not automatically increase your chances of obtaining a paid role at SA Ambulance Service.
 All paramedic applicants must meet the criteria to be offered a job, regardless of whether they have volunteered with SAAS.
 Click here for more information about becoming a paramedic.

 Yes, you can still be an ambulance officer volunteer if you are already a CFS volunteer, provided you can regularly attend training and any other requirements of being a SAAS volunteer.